Differential (mechanical device)

 A differential is a gear train with three drive shafts that has the property that the rotational speed of one shaft is the average of the speeds of the others.
 A common use of differentials is in motor vehicles, to allow the wheels at each end of a drive axle to rotate at different speeds while cornering.
-Other uses include clocks and analog computers.
+Other uses include clocks and analogue computers.

 Differentials can also provide a gear ratio between the input and output shafts (called the "axle ratio" or "diff ratio").
 For example, many differentials in motor vehicles provide a gearing reduction by having fewer teeth on the pinion than the ring gear.

 History

 Milestones in the design or use of differentials include: